mohan-dev-ji/colour-palette-generator/README.md

 - Analyze the colors in the uploaded image
 - Show the top 10 most common colors with their hex codes
 - Display color swatches for a visual representation
-- Download the color palette as a CSV file

 ## Prerequisites